SkyM1raj/MyFirstKernel/README.md

 I learned from the blogs written by Arjun Sreedharan, but the tutorials was destined to QWERTY keyboard, I managed to do the mapping of the keyboard in AZERTY, because oui,oui baguette, croissant (T-T)...

----

-I'm inspired to write a series of blogs on how to write your own OS from scratch in a way that's easier to understand, somenthing like "OS for Dummies" and don't know i haven't thought a lot about it, so this project will surely be more developed in the future...
+I'm inspired to write a series of blogs on how to write your own OS from scratch in a way that's easier to understand, something like "OS for Dummies".
+I don't know i haven't thought a lot about it, so this project will surely be more developed in the future...

 ---